aaguero96/Klever-Desafio-Tecnico/README.md

       }
       ```

-    - `Read`
+    - Read
       - Describe:
-        - input message could have one fields: name as string.
+        - input message could have one field: name as string.
-        - output has field users as array which has element with fields userId as string, name as string, email as string and password as string.
+        - output message has field users as array which has element with fields userId as string, name as string, email as string and password as string.
 If input has name field, name will be filter (case non sensitive).
       - Input:
       ```javascript
       {